UfoRobot/UfoRobot.github.io/_posts/2018-04-01-flac-format.md

 # The FLAC codec
 At this point it should be intuitive how modelling and entropy coding can be combined to form a lossless audio codec.
 FLAC is mainly based on *shorten* [4], with additional features for more convenient use in real case consumer scenarios.
+A high level overview of the codec can be found [here](https://xiph.org/flac/documentation_format_overview.html), while the definition of the stream is defined more precisly [here](https://xiph.org/flac/format.html)

 ![The FLAC stream](/assets/flac_stream.png)